Dog fighting: Brazil

 In Brazil, Federal Decree 24.645 promulgated in 1934 by president Getúlio Vargas specifically prohibited 'to cause an animal to fight with another'.
 Additionally, article 32 of the Federal Environmental Crimes Law (9.605 of 12 February 1998) prohibits abuse and cruelty against animals under the penalty of imprisonment from three months to one year, and a fine.

 Canada

 Dog fighting has been illegal in Canada since 1892; however, the current law requires police to catch individuals during the unlawful act, which is often difficult.

 China

 Dog fighting is allowed under Chinese law, although gambling remains illegal.

 Costa Rica

 In Costa Rica, dog fights were illegal for decades as a misdemeanor; since 2014 and after a legal reform, they became a felony and are punished with up to three years of imprisonment.

 India

-Dog fighting is extremely common, and it can be found in some parts of Eastern, Western, Northern and Southern India.
-The practice is illegal as defined by Indian law.
-Dog fighting rings are becoming increasingly popular and have grown into a pastime for India's rich.
+Dog fighting is prevalent in some parts of India, particularly in the state of Haryana.
+The practice is illegal under the Prevention of Cruelty to Animals Act, 1960.